Scientific Rigor and Security

 Businesses and communities can set up decentralized governance frameworks, enabling secure treasury management and democratic decision-making.

-Beyond finance and consumer markets, Cardano serves as an infrastructure layer for large-scale enterprise solutions:
+Beyond finance and consumer markets, the blockchain network serves as an infrastructure layer for large-scale enterprise solutions:

 Patient-centric solutions can store and share sensitive health records securely, ensuring compliance with data protection standards while maintaining patient control.

-ADA and stablecoins on Cardano allow merchants to process instant, low-fee transactions, supporting everything from retail purchases to subscription-based services.
+ADA and stablecoins on the blockchain platform allow merchants to process instant, low-fee transactions, supporting everything from retail purchases to subscription-based services.

 Plutus is less adopted than Solidity, limiting developer onboarding.